defenseunicorns/pepr/docs/actions.md

 ---

-In this example, a Watch action on the name and phase of any ConfigMap.
+In this example, a Watch action on the name and phase of any ConfigMap.Watch actions run in a separate controller that tracks changes to resources, including existing resources so that you can react to changes in real-time.
+It is important to note that Watch actions are not run during the admission controller lifecycle, so they cannot be used to modify or validate resources.
+They also may run multiple times for the same resource, so it is important to make sure that your Watch actions are idempotent.
+In a future release, Pepr will provide a better way to control when a Watch action is run to avoid this issue.

 ```ts
 When(a.ConfigMap)